TannerClaytonIllini/CS128_HonorsFinal_Game/README.md

 Project Intro:
   We're going to recreate a minimal version of BlackJack.
-  The project with our current skills we felt comforable with a final worth of wait on a project we were reallatively confident in
+  The project with our current skills we felt comforable with a final worth of wait on a project we were reallatively confident in.
   Main:
+  -Successfully Implement a funcitonal, bugfree Blackjack version in Rust.
+  -BlackJack Hand(s)
+  -Some options or stats

+System Overview:
+  Main:
+  -Implement Deck of Cards
+  -Implement BlackJack Condidtions
+  Main:
+  -Deck of Cards
+  -Black Jack Conditions
   -Successfully Implement a funcitonal, bugfree Blackjack version in Rust.
   -Singular BlackJack Hand
   -Player controls